bradjasper/focus-CLI/README.md

 Then enter focus mode:

     > focus
-    -> Focus is activated...
-Go focus!
+    Focusing...go be productive!

 Now you're blocked from Gmail.
 Once you've accomplished some work and you want to switch back, simply unfocus:

     > unfocus
-    -> Focus is deactivated...
-Were you productive?
+    Unfocusing..were you productive?

 Focus is easy to get started with and is careful about clobbering your /etc/hosts file.

 # Install

-    sudo pip install -e git+git@github.com:bradjasper/focus.git#egg=focus
+    Download the focus.sh script and source it in your .bashrc or .bash_profile

+        source ~/bin/focus.sh

-I recommend backing up your **/etc/hosts** file first.
+**Warning:** I recommend backing up your **/etc/hosts** file first.
 Focus is careful (and backs up to /tmp/hosts.bak automatically), but better safe than sorry.

 Add some entries to **$HOME/.focus**